The Basics of Lawn Care

 The professionals at Westside Grounds Lawn are your Denver sod experts and are ready to re-make your lawn today!

 Your time is valuable so don’t waste it trying to figure out which sod is right and how to properly install it in your yard.
-Call Westside Grounds Lawn and let our professionals make your life that much simpler.
+Call Westside Grounds Lawn, or reach out to us for a free quote, and let our professionals make your life that much simpler.

 Grass plants’ roots are less strained when they are mowed.
 The above-ground growth of a large culm requires more water and nutrients than the below-ground growth.
 With a smaller culm, the grass roots have an easier time supporting the plant.
 The grass is also encouraged to grow by mowing.
 Plants need new leaves to absorb sunlight when blades cut down their leaves.
 As a result, your lawn will be heavier, thicker, and more resistant to weeds.